What is Microbiome?

 Why is it important?

 Studies have shown that having the correct intestinal microorganisms not only plays a large role in intestinal health and correct digestion of nutrients, but also stimulates our immune system.
 This has the potential to not only help us fight off disease, but also to decrease inflammation and help prevent and fight cancers.
 There are even studies that suggest that the microorganisms inside us impact our mental health.

 What is Microbiome Replacement Therapy?

 MBRT consists of taking fecal material (yes, poop) from very carefully selected and screened donor dogs and cats, and putting it into the intestines of the patient.
-This is typically done with a small enema, but it can also be done with oral capsules.
+This is typically done with a small enema.

 Is it difficult for my pet?